adam124312/Dark-Fort/README.md

     - a lot of safe symptoms which are similar to deseases
     - diseases are safe but dangerous during attacks
     - there is an option of quarantinne (binding a sick to a pole / into cage)
+    - vaccine system based on herbs collected and other factors (experimenting on zombies)
 - zombies
     - 3 types
        - zombie (dead)